U.S. delivers first of three ISR aircraft to Canadian government

 |0

-This work, U.S. delivers first of three ISR aircraft to Canadian government [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. delivers first of three ISR aircraft to Canadian government, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT